HristianBalevski/The-Lord-of-The-Medieval/README.md

 8 - Fortress <br/>
 9 - Conflux <br/>

-Every time when you have enough mana to do a magic the game will stop, and you have to choose a magic, then the game will continue.
-You have to think very well how to use your mana, because every mistake costs a lot.
-The winner is the player who first kills all creatures of the enemy.
-If you are good strateg you will be the next Lord of The Medieval. <br/> Good Luck! <br/>
+Each time you amass enough mana to perform a magical feat, the game will pause, prompting you to carefully select a spell before resuming.
+Thoughtful mana management is crucial.
+Victory is achieved by the player who successfully eliminates all enemy creatures.
+If strategic prowess is your forte, you may ascend to the esteemed title of Lord of The Medieval. <br/> Good Luck! <br/>
 <br/>
 **All Magics with their numbers in the game:**<br/>
 <br/>